 Trust funds can be set up to be either revocable or irrevocable – meaning they can either be changed after they are set up or not.
 That means that if tax codes or regulations change after your trust fund is initially set up, you can make changes to take advantage of tax benefits or help avoid consequences related to taxation for your beneficiaries down the line.

 How do I Get Started Setting up a Trust Fund?

 The first step in starting to set up a trust fund is to consult an estate planning attorney.
 Trust funds require a legal professional to ensure the correct documents are enacted for your particular estate and type of trust fund.

-If you’re in Virginia and need assistance getting started on setting up a trust fund for your loved ones, our team at Hale Ball would love to meet you.
+If you’re in Virginia and need assistance getting started on setting up a trust fund for your loved ones, our team at HALE BALL MURPHY, PLC would love to meet you.
 We have decades of experience making sure our estate planning clients are making all the best decisions for their individual situations.
 Our attorneys are skilled at handling every type of trust, including non-traditional trusts like resulting and constructive trusts, and even pet trusts.